shabnam200/my-book-reviews-app/README.md

 [display_all_book_reviews] - Displays all reviews submitted to the site.

+[book_reviews_customization] - Display the dark mode button in the site.

 Example Page Setup:
 Create a new page and add the shortcodes like this: